sudarpo/az-900-notes/2-Describe Core Azure Services.md

 - Availability zones allow customers to run mission-critical applications with high availability and low-latency replication.
 - Availability zones are offered as a service within Azure, and to ensure resiliency, there’s a minimum of three separate zones in all enabled regions.

+Availability Zones are primarily for VMs, managed disks, load balancers, and SQL databases.
+Azure services that support Availability Zones fall into two categories:

+- Zonal services – you pin the resource to a specific zone (for example, virtual machines, managed disks, IP addresses)
+- Zone-redundant services – platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).

 **Availability sets** are a way for you to ensure your application remains online if a high-impact maintenance event is required, or if a hardware failure occurs.

 - Availability sets are made up of Update domains (UD) and Fault domains (FD).